Gvilgorin/Learner-Bot/README.md

 We reserve the right to modify these terms at any time.
 Any changes will be effective immediately upon posting of the revised terms.
 Your continued use of the bot following the posting of changes to these terms means you accept the changes.

 ## **Contact Information**
-If you have any questions about these Terms of Service, please contact me via GitHub.
+If you have any questions about these Terms of Service, please contact me via GitHub or join the [Discord](https://discord.gg/8gvubBdH) for support.